Problem to be addressed

 In 2018, 75% of T4 AM peak services and 54% of T8 AM peak services operated above target operating capacity.
 This made these services the most and fourth-most crowded lines on the Sydney network respectively.

-Strong population growth is expected over the next 40 years.
+By 2060, Greater Sydney is expected to grow to 8 million people.
 Without intervention, this will continue to increase demand for rail services and expose the key capacity constraints of Sydney’s transport network.

 This project is Stage 2 of the multi-stage More Trains More Services (MTMS) Program to increase rail capacity across the Sydney network.
 MTMS Stage 2 will include enabling works on the T4 line, including: